Solar Panel Cost in Pennsylvania (2023 Local Savings Guide)

 Net energy metering is another incentive we strongly suggest you don’t miss out on if it’s available to you.
 This program requires a short application filed with your electricity provider, which is well worth the time it takes to complete.
 However, most of the reliable solar installers in the state will file the form for you, making the process automatic.

-While this perk isn’t available to all residents, it does provide massive value to those who can take it.
-It can help pay off your system more quickly than the average ten years, and it pushes your long-term savings closer to or above the local average of $23,634.
+This perk provides massive value to solar customers who can take it—anyone who is a customer of an investor-owned utility (IOU).
+It can help pay off your system more quickly than the average ten years, and it pushes your long-term savings closer to or above the local average of $39,508.

 As mentioned above, every solar customer in the state will earn energy certificates for every 1,000 kWh their system generates, regardless of how that power is used.
 You can sell the certificates you earn on the local market, usually for an average of around $40.
 They’re purchased by energy companies looking to offset fossil fuel sourcing and reduce their contribution to climate change.